UCL/PopChat-BE/README.md

  - `salt.length`: Length of the salt
  - `hash.length`: Length of the hash
  - `hash.iterations`: Number of hashing iterations.
+ - `default.admin.username`: The default administrator username if one doesn't exist
+ - `default.oauth2.client`: Name of default OAuth2 client to create if there isn't one

  Note that the length of salt + length of hash must be <= 600.